Welcome to

 Campus Location: EER 2.604

-The bachelor of science in biomedical engineering (BSBME) is an undergraduate degree that integrates engineering tools with biological sciences.
-Graduates from this degree become engineers who have the foundational training to develop solutions to the most complex problems we face in medicine.
+The Bachelor of Science in Biomedical Engineering is an undergraduate degree that integrates engineering tools with life sciences.
+Graduates from this degree become engineers who have the foundational training to develop solutions to the complex problems at the interface of biology, medicine and engineering.

 Interdisciplinary Training

-Students take an engineering design lab from Year 1 to 4 to apply what they are learning in classes in a hands-on environment.
-The BME building has three design labs just for BME students.
-Students also also have access to the 23,000-square-foot National Instruments Student Project Center.
+From years one to four, students take an engineering design lab to apply what they learn in classes in a hands-on environment.
+The BME building has three design labs just for BME students, and students also have access to the 25,000 square feet of facilities and lab space supporting tinkering and prototyping through Texas Inventionworks housed in the Engineering Education and Resource Center (EER).

-The program also provides students the opportunity to take electives in one of four academic tracks:
+The program also provides students with the opportunity to take elective coursework in one of four academic tracks:

 - Track 1: Biomedical Imaging and Instrumentation